faenrandir/a_careful_examination/documents/polygamy/oct5-1843/october-5th-journal-entry.md

+---
-### The October 5, 1843 Journal Entry
+title: "The October 5, 1843 Journal Entry"
+permalink: /oct-5-1843-journal-entry/
+doctype: short-analysis
+maintopic: polygamy
+layout: page
+---

-Summary: The original journal entry that had Joseph forbidding polygamy and wanting to try people for practicing or teaching it was drastically altered by later Church historians to countenance polygamy.
+Summary: The original journal entry that had Joseph forbidding polygamy and wanting to try people for practicing or teaching it was altered by later Church historians or leaders in order to countenance polygamy.

 ---